Overview User Guide Tech Specs Reviews(...)

 Technically, Audacity does not have direct integration with Spotify.
 You can't link your Spotify account to Audacity or import Spotify playlists into the app.
 This is largely due to Spotify's DRM protection (Digital Rights Management), which encrypts its music files to prevent unauthorized copying or distribution.

-However, even without official integration, Audacity can still record Spotify audio in high quality as it plays through your computer's speakers.
-This is possible because Audacity can capture internal audio, meaning anything you hear through your system can be recorded in real time.
+However, even without official integration, it can still record Spotify audio in high quality as it plays through your computer's speakers.
+It utilizes a loopback mechanism.
+It captures the signal sent to your soundcard after it has been decrypted for playback.

 interface of audacity